dataninja-python/iGarageSale/README.md

   for me and others to sell unwanted items like a neighborhood garage sale.
 I had to rewrite my pseudocode several times and break things down into small chunks.

+* Encrypting the password before it is stored in the database is not working as outlined in the course.
+Perhaps it must be added to the controller not the model as we do in the class example.
+But, that has proven to be insecure locally.

 ## Wins
 * I understand that CRUD translates to: post = create, get = read, put = update,